 And so, here’s my recipe for Irish Buttermilk Scones.
 This one might even qualify as a Southern Buttermilk Biscuit recipe …

-Ingredients for Irish Buttermilk Scones:
+Ingredients for Irish Buttermilk Scones

-- 3 cups all-purpose flour (preferably White Lily)
+- all-purpose flour (preferably White Lily)

-- 1/2 teaspoon salt
+- salt

-- 4 oz butter (1 stick)
+- butter

-- 1/2 cup low-fat buttermilk
+- low-fat buttermilk

-- 1/4 cup heavy whipping cream
+- heavy whipping cream

-Directions for Irish Buttermilk Scones:
+Directions for Irish Buttermilk Scones

 Pre-heating the oven is extremely important when baking scones, so set your oven to 425° F before you get started.
 A really hot oven is needed to ensure your scones will rise.